renovate-tests/karhu/README.md

     const log = karhu.context('mymodulename')

+### Updating configuration

+If you want to update configuration, you can call `reconfigure` on any karhu instance, including the default one.
+All existing contexts using that instance will use the new configuration from then on.

+Log levels cannot be updated with this API at this time.

+    karhu.reconfigure({defaultLogLevel: 'DEBUG'})

 ### Logging

 A logger has methods for all of the specified logging levels.
 The default levels are